JayAreP/flex/README.md

 # Show the FLEX networking configuration:
 Get-FLEXClusterNetwork

-# Create a c-node for an existing cluster:
-Add-FLEXClusterCloudCNode

-# Create a Small m-node for an existing cluster:
-Add-FLEXClusterCloudMNode -size Small

-# Show all available nodes (those in the free pool)
-Get-FLEXClusterCNodes -showAvailable

-# Move all FLEX Cluster c-node from the free pool to a registered SDP:
-Get-FLEXClusterCNodes -showAvailable | Move-FLEXClusterCNode -targetName "My SDP"

-# Invoke a wait on some operations (for better inherit sequencing).
-For example, this sequence will wait on the c-node to be created prior to the move operation:
-Add-FLEXClusterCloudCNode -wait
-Get-FLEXClusterCNodes -showAvailable | Move-FLEXClusterCNode -targetName "My SDP"

 # Delete all of the nodes in the free pool
 Get-FLEXClusterCNodes -showAvailable | Remove-FLEXClusterCloudCNode

 # Create a new SDP using available cnodes and mnodes
 New-FLEXClusterSDP -cnodes 2 -mnodeSize Small -name "My SDP 2"

-# Create a new SDP using available cnodes and mnodes, this instructs flex to first create the required nodes.
-This is a one-line SDP creation from nothing.
-New-FLEXClusterSDP -cnodes 2 -mnodeSize Small -name "My SDP 3" -generateNodes

 # Use the bespoke REST handler for quick REST call modeling:
 Invoke-FLEXRestCall -method GET -API v1 -endpoint 'pages/nodes'